walksanatora/PondoBot/PRIVACY.md

 2. `storage.json` - all user and server related data lives here. your API keys will be stored under your discord ID Access to the Raspberry pi is limited to only me (Walker F. Fowlkes) through a `wireguard` VPN using SSH using a key which only exist on my laptop

+## How is my data used

+your data will be used for the following
+1. verifying and displaying your email
+2. getting all avaliable google classroom classes how is this data sent across the internet checkout the [commands](../README.html#l13-42) to see how it is sent over the internet to discord

 ## What if the server is breached
 1. Pondo Bot will be setup to send out mass-dm messages notifying affected users
 2. all of `cache.json`(cached classes/teachers) will be deleted